qaware/protocurl/README.md

 1. docker
 2. bash

-todo: easier usage of the tool todo: ask people from Team
+todo: easier usage of the tool

 ## CLI Arguments